Home Office Building

 The Home Office Building is located adjacent to Military Park at 10 Park Place in Newark, Essex County, New Jersey, United States.
 The building was built in 1928 and was added to the National Register of Historic Places on June 17, 1982.

 The building is one of two existing structures in downtown Newark commissioned by the Firemen's Insurance Company, an insurance company founded in 1855, to house its offices.

 The Military Park building was designed by prominent father-and-son Newark architects John H. & Wilson C. Ely.
 Construction began in 1924 and the building was completed in 1928.
 In 1982 the building was designated a New Jersey Historic Place and a National Historic Place.
 The 10-story building has 16,000 sqft of space.
 The Berger Organization purchased the building in 1990, the same year a plaque was placed on it by the Newark Preservation and Landmarks Committee.
 The building underwent renovations in 2006.

 An inscription on a bronze plaque placed by the Newark Preservation and Landmarks Committee reads:

+There are proposals to convert the building to residences.